Conventional Guidelines On Mortgage Part Of Bankruptcy

 To qualify for a conventional mortgage loan after regular foreclosure the waiting period is 7 years.

-- This waiting period of 7 years after recorded date of foreclosure is different if the borrower had a deed in lieu of foreclosure and/or short sale
+- This waiting period of 7 years after the recorded date of foreclosure is different if the borrower had a deed in lieu of foreclosure and/or short sale

 - There is a four year waiting period after the recorded date of deed in lieu of foreclosure and/or short sale to qualify for conforming loans